 - Keeping them raw: Raw carrots are believed to stay longer than cooked carrots.
 Therefore, to increase the carrots? shelf life, store them while still raw.

 - Buying longer carrots: Carrots store water and nutrients that sustain them on their skin.
-Longer carrots have more water and nutrients, making them last longer in the storage.
+Longer carrots have more water and nutrients, making them last longer in storage.

 Now, do you know how to tell if carrots are bad?
 First, remember that nothing lasts forever, and, as always, carrots will go bad with time.
 Therefore, you should learn how to identify bad carrots instead of only depending on the department stores’ expiration labels.
 Luckily, telling a bad carrot is simple since the symptoms are visible and can be felt.
-You should also follow storage instruction to increase your carrots’ shelf life.
+You should also follow storage instructions to increase your carrots’ shelf life.